Megger

 Megger Group Limited (also known as Megger) is a British manufacturing company that manufactures electronic test equipment and measuring instruments for electrical power applications.

-The company is known for its electrical insulation testers.
+Megger is known for its electrical insulation testers.
 It supplies products related to the following areas: cable fault locating, earth/ground testing, low resistance measuring, power quality, electrical wiring, insulation testers, multimeters, portable appliance testers, clamp-on meters, current transformers, etc.

 History

 Over the years there were several companies whose names were associated with Megger.

 Evershed & Vignoles

 Sydney Evershed (1858–1939) and Ernest Vignoles (1865–1948) bought the instrument section of Golden Trotter (where they both worked) and founded Evershed & Vignoles Limited on 5 February 1895.
 However, it is likely that the origins of Megger can be traced back to 1889.
 The company was based at Acton Lane Works, Acton Green, London, where it moved from Westbourne Park in 1903.

 Sydney Evershed applied for several patents for various electric devices.
 One of them was for a "hand dynamo", which allowed the generation of voltages high enough to measure resistance in the megohm range and facilitated the construction of the first portable insulation tester.
 The Megaohm Meter was then named the Megger, and the word became a trademark name, registered on 25 May 1903.
 The invention became a popular method of insulation testing and, by the 1920s, it was "well-known" by other engineers.